centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 -   Download the file from the reporting server to the "Resources" folder of your BIRT project:
     /Resources/templates/generic_component_script.rpttemplate
--   Click right on the template and select "Register Template with New Report Wizard".
+-   Right-click the template and select "Register Template with New Report Wizard".

 ![image](../assets/reporting/dev-guide/registerTemplate.png)

--   For each new report you create, select the name and click on *Next* to access the template window.
+-   For each new report you create, select the name and click *Next* to access the template window.
--   Select the template called "Component template" and click on "Finish".
+-   Select the template called "Component template" and click "Finish".

 ![image](../assets/reporting/dev-guide/componentTemplate.png)

 ### Define the project structure

-We highly recommand defining and applying standard conventions for:
+We highly recommend defining and applying standard conventions for:

 -   Creating a directory tree for reports and resources.
 -   Naming directories and files.